Close Menu

 2. Now do a reboot since PulseAudio daemon (system service) is also running from the background.
 So it’s better to let the OS update everything.

-3. Now the next time you login to your Desktop you won’t see the Volume Icon around the system tray area.
+3. The next time you log in to your Desktop, you won’t see the Volume Icon around the system tray area.

-Now ALSA is installed by default in Ubuntu but since we have to have a GUI for configuring audio mixing, let’s install the default tool that used to come in Gnome desktop called: “Gnome-ALSA-Mixer” (a GTK+ front-end).
+Now ALSA is installed by default in Ubuntu but since we have to have a GUI for configuring audio mixing, let’s install the default tool that came in Gnome desktop called: “Gnome-ALSA-Mixer” (a GTK+ front-end).

 sudo apt-get install gnome-alsamixer

-5. As said before, for various reasons I have to disable the audio amplification otherwise the audio is muted.
-So if you too not getting any audio outputs after say running Totem for instance, then simply open your Terminal window and enter the below command.
+5. As said before, for various reasons, I have to disable the audio amplification; otherwise, the audio is muted.
+So if you too not getting any audio outputs after running Totem, for instance, then simply open your Terminal window and enter the below command.

 gnome-alsamixer